nakst/gf/README.md

     Ctrl+Shift+F10=reverse-next
     Ctrl+Shift+F11=reverse-step

+You can use the special command `gf-switch-to <window-name>` to switch to a specific window; the window names are the same as given in the layout string, as seen in the "User interface" section.

 ### User interface

 You can change the font size and user interface scaling in the `[ui]` section.
 For example,